Dougal Marchant: 1931 Isle of Man TT

 Dougal Marchant joined the FN firm in 1930, and he created some very rapid 348 cc and 498 cc ohc racing singles.
-The TT bike had a Unit construction powerplant, with a bevel-driven overhead camshaft.
+The TT bike had a unit construction powerplant, with a bevel-driven overhead camshaft.
 In 1931 Wal Handley was entered in the TT on an FN, instead of the usual Rudge, but his FN broke down in practice, and he qualified on a Rudge.
 FN repaired the bike, and held Handley to his contract.
 The gearbox locked on his first lap.
 Despite the failure on the day, there was no doubt the FN was a fine machine.
-The year before, with Handley or Marchant aboard, similar machines of 350 cc and 500 cc had set speed records at Arpajon and Montlhery, recording speeds up to 192.7 km/h (500 cc flying mile).
+The year before, with Handley or Marchant aboard, similar machines of 350 cc and 500 cc had set speed records at Arpajon and Montlhéry, recording speeds up to 192.7 km/h (500 cc flying mile).
 At the end of 1930, FN held 33 World records.
 After the 1931 TT Marchant was let go, and development was done in-house.